edgelesssys/constellation/docs/docs/reference/cli.md

 ```
       --config string   path to the configuration file (default "constellation-conf.yaml")
       --debug           enable debug logging
+      --force           disable version compatibility checks - might result in corrupted clusters
 ```

 ## constellation upgrade

-Plan and perform an upgrade of a Constellation cluster
+Find and execute upgrades to your Constellation cluster

 ### Synopsis

-Plan and perform an upgrade of a Constellation cluster.
+Find and execute upgrades to your Constellation cluster.

 ### Options